datduong/simulated-annealing-to-color-a-planar-graph/README.md

 A planar graph is a graph where 2 edges that cross, can be drawn so that they don’t cross.

-The coloring criteria requires that any neighboring nodes must have distinct color.
+The coloring criteria requires that any neighboring nodes must have distinct colors.
+Neighboring nodes are nodes that have an edge between them.

 It has been proven that this coloring scheme exists (with at least 4 colors) for any planar graph.
 This code provides an example of this case, and conducts a simulated annealing optimization procedure to find the coloring scheme.